 From there, you'll have paid upgrade options.

-That's my recommendation.
 Of course, based on what you were going to do for your in person event and how it was planned, maybe that's not what you do.
 That's okay.
-But this is my top recommendation for you.
+Do what feels best to you.

-As for what to include in those paid upgrade options, there are no hard and fast rules.
-However, consider how you can create an online event as similar to your in-person event as possible.
+As for what to include in your paid upgrade options, there are no hard and fast rules.
+However, consider how you can create a virtual event as similar to your in-person event as possible.

 Here are some ideas of what to include:

 So, that's my recommendation for what to do with ticket holders.
 Give the refunds, have a free entry (which opens you up for so much more visibility and growth right off the bat), and then have an upgrade option to get those sales coming in.

 From there, you'll still be set up to make whatever pitch you had originally planned to at your in-person event.
 And heck yes - still do it!

 Next, I want to talk about how to make your online event just as awesome as it would have been in-person.
 We've touched on a couple of these things already, but I want to break them down a little bit more.